-As union thugs and liberals protested in the street to drumbeats chanting ‘Tell me what Democracy looks like,’ Judge Maryann Sumi, who apparently wanted to sound the refrain of ‘This is what Democracy looks like,’ became the poster child for liberals on Friday, when she blocked publication of Wisconsin Governor Scott Walker’s new law which limits the collective bargaining of Wisconsin’s public employee unions.
+As Wisconsin public employee unions and liberals protested in the street to drumbeats chanting ‘Tell me what Democracy looks like,' Judge Maryann Sumi, who apparently wanted to sound the refrain of 'This is what Democracy looks like,' became the poster child for liberals on Friday, when she blocked publication of Wisconsin Governor Scott Walker's new law which limits the collective bargaining of Wisconsin’s public employee unions.

 The irony of the liberals chanting that 'this is what democracy looks like' is lost on liberals who are, by all of their actions, advocating the abandonment of democracy.

 Sumi's ruling does nothing more than temporarily prevent Wisconsin Secretary of State Doug La Follette from publishing the law.
 Publication is required for new legislation to take full effect in Wisconsin.
 That is, at least, until she can rule on a complaint brought by the Democratic District Attorney of Dane County, himself a liberal.

 Walker's collective bargaining measure was originally part of a larger budget-repair bill.
 However, when 14 Senate Democrats shamefully fled the state to prevent a quorum, thereby effectively blocking a full vote, Republicans stripped the collective bargaining portion from the main budget bill and sent it separately through a conference committee, negating the need for a quorum, which is required only for fiscal measures in Wisconsin.

 Ozanne alleges in his complaint that the way in which the measure was passed violated the state's open meeting law, which under normal circumstances requires 24 hours notice before a vote.